Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects likely to impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely impacting the area.
 Notable ones include Somerset at Park Ridge, Logan Reserve Combined State School, Carver's Reach Master Planned Residential Community, and Park Ridge Connector.
-The following list details those expected to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.